isamu-isozaki/teamai_test/sales-training/index.html.md

 4. Define the purchasing process by asking questions like the ones below.
     * Who needs to be involved in the actual purchase -- signing contracts, approving budgets, etc.?
-    * Does the purchase require an RFI (request for information), an RFQ (request for quotation), or any other documentation you’ll be responsible for coordinating?
+    * Does the purchase require an RFI (request for information/index.html.md), an RFQ (request for quotation/index.html.md), or any other documentation you’ll be responsible for coordinating?
     * Does Legal need to get involved?
     * If additional documentation or reviews are needed, how long will those processes take?

 ### 73 Insightful "How" Sales Questions That Get Buyers Talking <a name="73"></a>

-Art Sobczak wrote a great article on [73 Insightful "How" Sales Questions That Get Buyers Talking](http://blog.hubspot.com/sales/how-sales-questions?utm_campaign=blog-rss-emails&utm_source=hs_email&utm_medium=email&utm_content=28057486)
+Art Sobczak wrote a great article on [73 Insightful "How" Sales Questions That Get Buyers Talking](http://blog.hubspot.com/sales/how-sales-questions?utm_campaign=blog-rss-emails&utm_source=hs_email&utm_medium=email&utm_content=28057486/index.html.md)

 These HOW questions are broken down into categories